chimericdream/EECS-638-Sp13-HW3/README.md

 To compile the program, simply run `make`.

 ### Running the program
-To run part a of the assignment, run `./parta` after compiling.

-To run part b of the assignment, run `./partb` after compiling.

-To run part c of the assignment, run `./partc` after compiling.

-To run part d of the assignment, run `./partd` after compiling.
+Each part of the assignment has its own executable that is created by the makefile.

+Part a: `./parta`
+Part b: `./partb`
+Part c: `./partc`
+Part d: `./partd`